Maximal value for trilinear Higgs coupling in a 3-3-1 EFT: Type I and Type II models

 The results of our scan, for the alignment scenario, are shown in~\cref{fig:kappa_final-I-and-II,fig:kappa_final-I-and-II-1}.

-We find that, in the alignment limit, there is not a significant difference between Type I and Type II.
+We find that, in the alignment limit, there is no significant difference between Type I and Type II.
 The trilinear coupling can be slightly bigger for Type II, however, it is not possible to assert with certainty that this is not due to the finite amount of points considered in the scan.

 Since these models, in general, have $\lambda_5\neq 0$, they have one extra free parameter which can increase the value of $\kappa_\lambda$.
-Indeed, comparing to~\cref{fig:kappa_final-A}, it is noticeable that they allow for bigger values of $\kappa_\lambda$ when compared to the 3-3-1 EFT.
-This extra free-parameter, in the form of $m_A-M$ is shown in~\cref{fig:kappa_final-I-and-II-1}.
+In fact, compared to~\cref{fig:kappa_final-A}, it is noticeable that they allow larger values of $\kappa_\lambda$ compared to the 3-3-1 EFT.
+This extra free parameter, in the form of $m_A-M$, is shown in~\cref{fig:kappa_final-I-and-II-1}.

-It is possible to see that a large splitting between $m_A$ and $M$ significantly increase the value of $\kappa_\lambda$, especially when such splitting also occurs for $m_{H^\pm}$.
-This gives this particular V-shape format in the parameter space of~\cref{fig:kappa_final-I-and-II-1}, where the ``extremities of the V'' reach the largests values of the trilinear coupling.
+It is possible to see that a large splitting between $m_A$ and $M$ significantly increases the value of $\kappa_\lambda$, especially when such splitting also occurs for $m_{H^\pm}$.
+This gives this particular V-shaped format in the parameter space of~\cref{fig:kappa_final-I-and-II-1}, where the ``extremities of the V'' reach the largest values of the trilinear coupling.
 On the other hand, from~\cref{fig:kappa_final-I-and-II}, it is possible to see that a large splitting of $m_H$ from $M$ while keeping $m_A$, $m_{H^\pm}$ in the same scale of $M$ is not attainable, nor there is a large impact of $m_H-M$ on the value of $\kappa_\lambda$, compared to the other splittings.
-Still, the conclusion is the same as before, the largests possible values for the trilinear coupling are obtained when $m_\Phi \gg M$ and the physical masses are more or less in the same order of magnitude.
+Still, the conclusion is the same as before, the largest possible values for the trilinear coupling are obtained when $m_\Phi \gg M$ and the physical masses are more or less in the same order of magnitude.

 In~\cref{fig:kappa_final-I-and-II-NA,fig:kappa_final-I-and-II-1-NA} we show how this picture changes if the restriction on the alignment condition is lifted.